-- 1. Right-click the My Computer desktop icon and choose Properties to open the System Properties dialog box. - 2.
+- Right-click My Computer desktop icon and choose Properties to open the System Properties dialog box. - 2.
 Click the Hardware tab and then select the Device Manager button. - 3.
-In the opened window, find your USB Stick to see if the installation is successful.
+In the opened window, find your USB Module to see if the installation is successful.
 If you see a yellow exclamation mark beside the item, please heading to following steps to reinstall the drivers. - Uninstall the software and hardware drivers from your PC.
-(Please refer to the Uninstall WLAN-54G USB Configuration Tool and the Stick's Driver chapter for details) - 5.
+(Please refer to the Uninstall WLAN-54G USB Configuration Tool and the Module's Driver section for details) - 5.
 Restart your computer and repeat the installation procedures as indicated from page 4 of this manual. - 6.
 When finished, open the Device Manager window again to verify if the installation is approved.
-The yellow exclamation mark shall be removed for this time.
+The yellow exclamation mark shall be removed this time.

-Disable the 802.11g WLAN USB STICK
+Disable the Wireless 802.11g/b USB Module

-Supposed you do not need the 802.11g/b USB stick to establish the wireless connectivity for any reason, click Disable Radio on the Status tab of the Wireless Settings dialog box.
+Supposed you do not need the 802.11g/b USB module to establish the wireless connectivity for any reason, click Disable Radio on the Status tab of the Wireless Settings dialog box.
 Thus, be sure that you have closed all network applications before disable the device.